14 FAQs about the use of joint supplements for dogs with arthritis

 Can I give my dog joint supplements along with painkillers?

 You should always seek advice from your veterinarian prior to administering any combination of supplements and medication.
-Your vet may recommended, your dog to be given both a joint supplement and an anti-inflammatory pain reliever.
+Your vet may recommend given both a joint supplement and an anti-inflammatory pain reliever.

 Can glucosamine and chondroitin be used in cats?

-Supplements containing glucosamine and chondroitin are often used in cats and appear to work very well in supporting their joint health such as Synoquin for Cats
+Supplements containing glucosamine and chondroitin are often used in cats and appear to work very well in supporting their joint health such as Seraquin for cats & small dogs, Synoquin EFA for Cats & Yumove cat capsules

 How are dog joint products different from human joint supplements?

 Joint supplements for dogs contain ascorbic acid to help in the uptake of the ingredients by the body.
 In addition, canine joint products are dosed in the correct size for dogs and are often flavoured to make them more palatable.
 They also come in granules, with MSM, that can be mixed with the food.
-It is not advisable to feed human joint supplements to dogs as they are the wrong strength.
-Always ask your vet for advice if unsure.
+It is not advisable to feed human joint supplements to dogs as they are the incorrect dosage and strength for dogs.
+Always consult with your vet for advice if unsure.

 What is the difference between glucosamine (HCl) and glucosamine sulphate?